 -

 fastreg.project_rawdata_dir: The directory where either the SAS or Parquet files are stored.
-The rawdata/ directory is read-only on Statistics Denmark server and contains the original SAS files.
+The rawdata/ directory is read-only on the DST server and contains the original SAS files.
 A project manager with the correct permissions can move (or request to move) Parquet files into this directory.

 -